akashAD98/YOLOV8_SAM/README.md

 ### TODO

 ```
--More flexible code
+- Doing annotations on multiple images .i.e on folder of images
--Add support for saving annotations in yolo format
+- Add support for saving annotations in yolo format
+- Support jsno format for segmentation model trainig

 ```

 ```